kdoore/1335GitBook/GLOSSARY.md

 ## Finite State Machine

-A formal mathematical model used to represent the dynamic behavior of a system.
+A Finite State Machine (FSM) is a formal mathematical model used to represent the dynamic behavior of a system.
 The system is modeled as an abstract machine that exists in one of a finite number of states.
 The behavior of the system is well defined.
-For each possible system state, for each specific events that can occur, each allowable events causes a transition of the system to a specific state.
+An FSM relies on specification of the list of all possible states and events for the system.
+For each possible system state,a diagram or table specify the allowable events which cause the system to change to a different state.
+FSM provides a logical structure to represent an event-driven system, once a system has been specified as an FSM using either a diagram or state-transition table, then writing code to represent the dynamics of system is straightforward.

 ## Variables